Coven (1997 film): Sales and distribution

 Coven was largely funded by Mark's uncle Bill Borchardt's savings with the understanding that Mark had to sell 3,000 copies in order for Bill to make his money back.
 However, Bill died shortly after the release of Coven.
 Bill, along with Mark and an assortment of friends and neighbors, star in the film.
 The movie was sold through the (now defunct) website www.northwestproductions.com.
 By 2004, Mark had sold 5,100 copies of Coven at $14.95 each.

 Critical reception and legacy

 On the review aggregator website Rotten Tomatoes, Coven has an approval rating of 43% based on seven reviews, with an average rating of 5.4/10.

 Coven established Borchardt as an amateur filmmaker.
-American Movie helped Mark get noticed by a broader audience, which led to appearances (along with co-producer Mike Schank) in television programs such as Family Guy and Greg the Bunny, in which they parody scenes from the movie.
+American Movie helped Borchardt get noticed by a broader audience, which led to him making appearances (along with co-producer Mike Schank) in television programs such as Family Guy and Greg the Bunny, in which they parody scenes from the movie.